iherman/prof_home_page/r_and_d.md

 * Scott Marshall, *Methods and Tools for the Visualization and Navigation of Graphs* (*Méthodes et outils pour la visualisation et la navigation de données relationnelles*), University of Bordeaux, France, 2001.
 (Co-promotor)
 * J.E.A. van Hintum, *Quality Constraints & Constrained Quality*, University of Eindhoven, the Netherlands, 1997.
 (Co-promotor)

 (I am not affiliated to any university, nor do I have a university title.
-Participating in PhD work is therefore not part of my usual job…)
+Participating in PhD work was therefore not part of my usual job…)

 [^1]: W3C: [World Wide Web Consortium](https://www.w3.org/)
 [^2]: Force11: [Future of Research Communications and e-Scholarship](https://www.force11.org)